tladyman/VLC-PyTorch-Tutorial/tutorial.md

 bias = bias.cuda()
 ```

+By sending all the tensors that we are using to the GPU, all the operations on them also run on the GPU without having to change anything else!
-Now everything runs on the GPU, without having to change anything else!
-You can see that it worked by the `cuda.FloatTensor` type and the `(GPU 0)` telling you on which GPU device it is.
+When you print out these tensors, you can see that it worked by the `cuda.FloatTensor` type and the `(GPU 0)` telling you on which GPU device it is.
-While this model is so small that it's easily run on CPUs, that won't be the case for models in Deep Learning.
-There will also be a simpler way of putting parameters on the GPU; you don't need to manually send every parameter to it in the future.
+There will be a simpler way of putting parameters on the GPU; you don't need to manually send every single parameter to it in the future.

+### Training
 Next, we would like to actually train this model using gradient descent.
-While we could compute the gradients manually, there is a much simpler solution that will also scale to massive models.
+While we could compute the gradients manually, there is a much simpler solution that will also scale to huge models.

 We will wrap the tensors in the `Variable` type, which will keep track of gradients for us.
 You can always access the wrapped tensor with `.data`, but any operations you do with that won't have a tracked gradient.
 Tensors wrapped in `Variable`s support almost the exact same operations as the tensors themselves: you can use all the familiar `torch.*` functions with them, add them, matrix-multiply them, and so on.
-During these operations, the `Variable` will keep track of which operations were performed on the tensor, which allows you to backpropagate them.
+During these operations, the `Variable` will keep track of which operations were performed on the tensor, which allows you to backpropagate through them.
 When using `Variable`, tensors that don't need a gradient but are involved in the computation need to be wrapped in `Variables` too.
-For the parameters that should be trained, pass the `requires_grad=True` argument to it to tell torch that these gradients should be tracked.
+For the parameters that should be trained, pass the `requires_grad=True` argument to it to tell PyTorch that the gradients for these should be kept when backpropagating.

-We will use a binary cross-entropy as loss function and let torch do the automatic differentiation.
+We will use a binary cross-entropy as loss function and let PyTorch do the automatic differentiation.
 Add this before the `for` loop:

 ```python